Admissions

 • Day three – when the child has demonstrated that they are comfortable with this, consideration can be given to making the periods longer and to the parent/carer leaving the premises following the same pattern described in day two.

-• Day four and five – the programme for these two days will have been agreed with the parent/carer at the end of the third day.
+• Day four and five – the programme for these two days will have been agreed with the parent/carer at the end of the third day and is dependant on how the child responds to your absence.

 • For their own peace of mind, parents/carers are always welcome to ring to ask about their child during the settling-in period or at any time.

-• During the first four weeks of starting nursery, parents/carers will have the opportunity to discuss their child’s progress with their key person.
+• During the first six weeks of starting nursery, parents/carers will have the opportunity to discuss their child’s progress with their key person.

 Parent/Carers Partnership